A-gardner-17/pinterest-data-pipeline441/README.md

 I saved copies of data from each table to examine the data stored.

-I then signed into the AWS account using the provided credentials, update the password and a made a note of the UserId.
-In all aspects of the project I will be working in the us-east-1 region so will need to set this region when create new services.
+I then signed into the AWS account using the provided credentials, updated the password and a made a note of the UserId.
+In all aspects of the project I will be working in the us-east-1 region so will need to set this region when creating new services.

 # Project Milestone 3
 Using the Parameter Store in the AWS account I found the Key Pair value and stored it in the file Key pair name.pem, locally.
 This file was also added to the .gitignore file.